 What’s it like to take-off from a steep hill and fly through the air with a pair of skis strapped to your feet?
 Jumping the K120, a short video filmed at the Lake Placid Olympic Ski Jumping Complex, will give you an up-close perspective on just how high, fast and really scary the large hill ski jump really is.

 In competition, each ski jump is divided into four segments: inrun, take-off (jump), flight, and landing, and is judged on distance as well as style, inrun length, weather and wind conditions.
 Scores from each skier’s two competition jumps are combined to determine a winner.
+The sport of ski jumping is governed by the Fédération Internationale de Ski (FIS).
 [Info: “How Does Scoring Work? by Kenneth J. Anderson, Ski Jumping USA] The current world record ski jump is 253.5 metres (832 ft), set by Austrian, Stefan Kraft, on March 18, 2017 at Vikersundbakken in Vikersund, Norway.

 Even if you’ve never put on a pair of skis, you’ll want to watch these high flyers!